MorganShaw/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+Javascript library
 2. What is create-react-app?
+Packages for new app....

 3. What is Component Based Architecture?
+Reusable, easier to troubleshoots.
 4. What is JSX?
+Interacts with virtual DOM
 5. What is the virtual DOM?

 6. What is unidirectional (one-way) data flow?
+From parent to child.

 ### Understand

 Discuss these questions in pairs if you have a 4-person group

-7. Summarize what happens when you run `create-react-app my-app`
+7. Summarize what happens when you run `create-react-app my-app` Creates new app template. my-app is name.

 8. Summarize the steps for forking and cloning a repo with an existing React app.
 How does this process differ from the process of creating a new React app on your laptop?

 9. Explain what this code does: